romixch/quarkus-graphql/README.md

 This depends on if you installed GraalVM on your machine or not.
 If you don't you can still use it.
 Docker is your friend.

 ### No GraalVM
-Run the native executable build in a container using: `./gradlew buildNative --docker-build=true`.
+Run the native executable build in a container using: `./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true`.
 You can then build a docker image and execute a container using `./buildImageAndRunContainer.sh`.

 ### Local GaalVM installation
-You can create a native executable using: `./gradlew buildNative`.
+You can create a native executable using: `./gradlew build -Dquarkus.package.type=native`.
 You can then execute your native executable with: `./build/quarkus.graphql-1.0.0-SNAPSHOT-runner`

 ## Quarkus Native Image Specifics